docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/baseline_versions.png "Version selection"%}

-Furthermore the Configuration tab offers you to choose between a part or one of its substitutes or even nothing, if the part is optional.
+Furthermore the Configuration tab offers you to choose a specific configuration.
+This will prefill for you all configuration choices but you can edit those by yourself in the Choices tab.

-{% image /assets/images/documentation/dev/en/image58.png "Configuration selection"%}
+{% image /assets/images/documentation/dev/en/image58.png "Choices selection"%}

-##Configuration creation

 ##Deliverable creation

+A deliverable is a product instance based on a product baseline and identified with a serial number.

+When creating a deliverable, you can add attributes and set specific access rights.
+Note that you will not be able to upload files or link the current deliverable to a document until you finish the creation process.

+{% image /assets/images/documentation/dev/en/image62.png "Deliverable creation form"%}

+To keep different versions of a deliverable, simply create new iterations by clicking the "Rebase" button.
+This button allows you to change the baseline if you really need to.

+{% image /assets/images/documentation/dev/en/image63.png "Rebase a deliverable"%}

 #Workflow Management